 Introduction

-Christianity, as it is commonly practised, can appear to be very odd to the ordinary person.
-But then, the Christianity we see today is two thousand years old, and a lot can happen in that time.
-Many people have the impression that it has moved a long way from its roots: almost everybody likes Jesus, but (outside the Church) hardly anybody likes the Church.
+Many people have the impression that Christianity has moved a long way from its roots: almost everybody likes Jesus, but hardly anybody likes the Church.
 It seems that, to those looking in, the Church does not look very much like Jesus.
 And, to be honest, it often doesn't look very much like Jesus to those inside the Church, either.

-Christians often seem to be very concerned about things which don't matter to most people: one of the important historic conflicts was about the date on which Easter should be celebrated; they often have strict rules about who is allowed to officiate at a communion service; and they tend to worry about a lot of other things which are only important from a very specific perspective - and seem very unimportant to most other people.
-Sometimes Christians appear to be (and sometimes they really are) closed-minded, dogmatic, intolerant and bigoted.
-The Church has often been - officially, at least - on the side of the rich and powerful, keeping the unwashed masses in their place.
-But Christians have also been on the forefront of much social change, they have created most of the best organisations and structures within our society (such as hospitals, schools, universities and charities) and today they are also very often involved in running and volunteering for projects which support social change, which care for the environment, and for poor, vulnerable and excluded people.
+But Christians have also been on the forefront of much social change, they have created most of the best organizations and structures within our society (such as hospitals, schools, universities and charities) and today they are also very often involved in running and volunteering for projects which support social change, which care for the environment, and which help poor, vulnerable and excluded people.
 It's a mixed story.
 The Church and Christian people have often been pulling in different directions.

-At least part of the difficulty people have with Christianity comes not from the reality on the ground, but from what is communicated.
+But some of the difficulty comes from what is actively communicated by the Church.
 And a large part of the communication problem comes about simply because Christianity has this long and complicated history stretching back two thousand years: inevitably, a great deal of teaching, language, customs and culture have accumulated over that time.
 Much of the variety in doctrine and practice come about because of the different priorities and pressures experienced at different times and places, the many different perspectives on the events of those two thousand years, and the ideas surrounding those events.
-Which means there is actually a lot more agreement behind the scenes than you can see from the outside, and most of the disagreement is about issues which the Bible says little or nothing about.
-Most of the odd things make much more sense when you understand how we got here ... but, apart from satisfying our intellectual curiosity, there is very little benefit to be gained from understanding such details.

 As always, if anyone wants to offer a different framework or strategy, please let us know.